 A rate change of 1% would mean that for every $1,000 held at the program banks for a year, you’d earn a difference of $10 in annual interest.

 You earn interest on your uninvested brokerage cash that’s swept to the program banks.
 You only start earning interest once these banks receive your cash.
 This is affected by the timing of trades, deposits, or withdrawals.

 For example, when you purchase a stock, the cash might not be taken out of your account until two business days after the trade settles.
 In this case, you would continue to earn interest during those two days, even if that cash is no longer available to spend.

 The reverse is true as well—if you sell a stock, you may not get the cash until two days after the trade settles.
 In this case, you would only start earning interest on that cash after it settles and is swept to the program banks.

 Uninvested brokerage cash is any available cash that you have in your brokerage account that you have not yet invested or spent.
 This money is what is swept (or moved) to program banks where it starts to earn interest.

 For those with a Robinhood Gold account, this doesn’t include margin.

-You can find your swept cash balance under “Brokerage cash sweep program” in the Investing section of Settings in the app.
+You can find your swept cash balance in the app in Settings → Investing → Cash sweep program.

 Customers that carry a margin debit balance would not earn interest through the cash sweep program because a cash balance is needed.
 If you have a margin balance, there is no cash balance to earn interest.
 Additionally, if you’ve been flagged as a pattern day trader (PDT), you can still sign up for the brokerage cash sweep program, but you won't be eligible to earn interest until your PDT flag is removed.